 Custodial credit risk is the risk that in the event of a bank failure, the Retirement System's deposits may not be returned to it.
-The Retirement System does not have a deposit policy for custodial credit risk and depends upon practices of the custodian bank to mitigate that risk through the structure of its short-term investment fund.
-As of December 31, 2015, each depositor is insured up to \$250,000 by the Federal Deposit Insurance Corporation (FDIC).
-On that date, the Retirement System had \$4,784,540 in excess of the FDIC limit, which was exposed to custodial credit risk.
+As of December 31, 2017, each cash depositor is insured up to \$250,000 by the Federal Deposit Insurance Corporation.
+The Retirement System did not have any cash that was exposed to custodial credit risk.
+The custodial credit risk for the Retirement System's cash equivalents is mitigated since the custodian holds the cash equivalent in the Retirement System's name and not in the name of the custodian for the benefit of the Retirement System.